Learning Abroad Contests

 - Short description (75 words or less)

 A committee in Learning Abroad will select a finalist from each category.
-The four finalist images will be professionally printed and displayed at the Spring Learning Abroad Fair, where event participants will have a chance to vote in our people’s choice vote.
+The five finalist images will be professionally printed and displayed at the Spring Learning Abroad Fair, where event participants will have a chance to vote in our people’s choice vote.

 Guidelines for Photos, Video, & Social Media Submissions